fonsecapeter/peter-notes/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, first update the version number in `lib/peter_notes/version.rb`, then build the gem with `bundle exec rake build`.
-Now you can and push the `.gem` file to [rubygems.org](https://rubygems.org) with `gem push pkg/peter-notes-VERSION.gem`.
+Install locally and confirm nothing broke, push a commit [Major, Minor, Patch] version bump.
+Now you can push the `.gem` file to [rubygems.org](https://rubygems.org) with `gem push pkg/peter-notes-VERSION.gem`.
+Throw a git tag on there `bin/tag`.

 ## Contributing